marcobeierer/wordpress-linkchecker/src/readme.txt

 = Technical Requirements =
 * Works with **PHP 5.6 and 7**.

-= Limitations of the Basic Version =
+= Is the service free of charge? =
-The free basic version of the Link Checker allows you to check the first 500 internal and external links on your website.
-If you need more capacity, you could buy a token for the professional version of the Link Checker to check up to 50'000 links.
+The Link Checker Professional is a paid plugin.
+A free version was offered for many years, but since August 2022 only a paid version is available.

 [Link Checker Professional](https://www.marcobeierer.com/wordpress-plugins/link-checker-professional)